bolatkhan/samantha-voice-notes/README.md

 # samantha-voice-notes
-A project where you can use AI to use notes and retrieve it using RAG
+A project where you can use AI to store memory notes and retrieve it using RAG